A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Largely Parallel Searches are Preferred

-We now compare our search algorithm with those already considered, for diverse purposes, in computer science or mathematical statistics.
-Information theory sets a lower bound on the number of tests per person required to identify an infected individual (see Appendix B).
-At low $p$, this bound is $\approx p \log_2 (1/p)$.
-Binary searches approach this limit by performing an iterated series of tests (see, {\it e.g}, Refs.~\cite{Hwang, Allemann}).
-These algorithms require fewer tests than ours by a factor of $e \ln 2 \approx 1.88$.
-However, when considering a rapidly spreading infectious disease like COVID-19, saving time is important because infected individuals who are still at large can infect others.
-A parallel, or largely parallel, search such as ours reduces this risk.
-In contrast, binary searches are adaptive and must be performed serially.
-At low prevalence, the optimal group size $N$ scales as $1/p$ (see Appendix A).
-A binary search takes $\log_2 N \sim \log_2 (1/p)$ steps to find an infected individual~\cite{Hwang}.
-Each PCR test takes several hours, to which must be added any time taken for subsample sorting and selection.
+As mentioned in the introduction, there are search methods which require fewer tests.
+However, they require more rounds of testing.
+For example, a binary search~\cite{Hwang, Allemann} finds an infected individual in a group of size $N$ in just $\log_2 N$ tests, fewer by a factor of $e \ln 2 \approx 1.88$ than our hypercube algorithm.
+However, a binary search is adaptive, requiring an iterated sequence of tests.
+At low prevalence $p$, the optimal group size $N$ scales as $1/p$ (see Appendix \ref{appendix:b}) so a binary search takes $\sim \log_2 (1/p)$ rounds of testing.
+For $p=0.4\%$ (or $0.15\%$) a binary search takes 8 (or over 9) rounds of testing whereas a hypercube search takes 2 or at most 3 (see Appendix \ref{appf}).
+When considering a rapidly spreading infectious disease like COVID-19, saving time is critically important because infected individuals who are still at large can infect others.
+A parallel, or largely parallel, strategy such as ours reduces this risk.
+Each RT-PCR test takes several hours, to which must be added any time taken for subsample sorting and selection.
 So, multiple of rounds of testing would consume significant time.
 During this period, the prevalence $p$ of the virus grows exponentially.
-The doubling time for the virus is somewhat uncertain but it has been recently estimated, using data from China~\cite{LANL2020}, to be $\tau_2\approx$2.4 days.
-If each PCR test takes $\tau$ days, the viral prevalence grows by $\sim (1/p)^{\tau/ \tau_2}$ during an adaptive search.
+The doubling time for the virus is somewhat uncertain but it has been estimated, using data from China~\cite{LANL2020}, to be $\tau_2\approx \,2.4$ days (a recent analysis gives $\tau_2\approx 1.9$ days for New York and $2.9$ days for Los Angeles~\cite{afshordi}).
+If each RT-PCR test takes $\tau$ days, the viral prevalence grows by $\sim (1/p)^{\tau/ \tau_2}$ during an adaptive search.
 It follows that, at fixed $\tau/\tau_2$, the adaptive algorithms do worse at low $p$.
-For example, if we assume that at most 3 rounds of adaptive PCR tests may be performed in a working day, then $\tau=1/3$ day.
-For prevalences $p$ below $(e \ln 2)^{-\tau_2/\tau} \approx$ 1 per cent, a parallel approach like ours is then preferred.
+For example, if we assume that at most 3 rounds of adaptive RT-PCR tests may be performed in a working day, then $\tau=1/3$ day.
+For prevalences $p$ below $(e \ln 2)^{-\tau_2/\tau} \approx$ 1 per cent, a largely parallel approach like ours is then preferred.
 Reducing the costs of staff and lab time also favours a largely parallel strategy.
+Non-adaptive, parallel search algorithms have also been extensively explored in the literature (see Ref.~\cite{Review}).
+In Appendices \ref{natm} and \ref{appt}, we show in some detail how the hypercube algorithm outperforms one of the best of these, the DD algorithm with near-constant column weight.
+Finally, the hypercube algorithm allows for many consistency checks which help to reduce false positives or negatives.
+For example, if $\sigma=1$ in only one direction, this is very likely to be a false-positive result.
+In contrast, binary searches rely on repeated testing of the positive sample, making errors harder to identify.